 Most of the people you’ll be interacting with will be “top of funnel” leads, which means they’re new to you and your business and you merely want to get them engaged enough to interact with your page and provide a little bit of information to you.
 If you can prompt visitors to give you their email, name, and number through a clear CTA (call to action), you’re well on your way to success.

 No one likes to give out their personal information on the internet without a good reason.
-That means your page must do the best job possible at showcasing your value to visitors.
+That means your lead landing page must do the best job possible at showcasing your value to visitors.
 That may mean stats that make you feel great (such as how many units you’ve sold) aren’t as important to these potential new leads as what you can do for them (like a special offer for joining the email listserv).

 Put your potential leads’ wants and needs first and foremost and drill down into what specific value you can provide to them.